Unity-Technologies/ml-agents-dots/README.md

         public void Execute(ActuatorEvent data)
         {
             var tmp = new float3();
-            data.GetAction(out tmp);
+            data.GetContinousAction(out tmp);
             Debug.Log(data.Entity.Index + "  " + tmp.x);
         }
     }
 ```
-The ActuatorEvent data contains a key (here an entity) to identify the Agent and a GetAction method to retrieve the data in the event.
+The ActuatorEvent data contains a key (here an entity) to identify the Agent and a `GetContinousAction` or `GetDiscreteAction` method to retrieve the data in the event.
 This is very similar to how collisions are currently handled in the Physics package.

+## UI to create world

+We currently offer a `MLAgentsWorldSpecs` struct that has a custom inspector drawer (you can add it to a MonoBehaviour to edit the properties of your MLAgentsWorld and even add a neural network for its behavior.
+To use the word call `MLAgentsWorldSpecs.GenerateAndRegisterWorld()`.

 ## Communication Between C# and Python
-In order to exchange data with Python, we would use shared memory.
+In order to exchange data with Python, we use shared memory.
 Python will create a small file that contains information required for starting the communication.
 The path to the file will be randomly generated randomly generated and passed by Python to the Unity Executable as command line argument.
 For in editor training, a default file will be used.
 Using shared memory would allow faster data exchange and will remove the need to serialize the data to an intermediate format.

+__Note__ : The python code for communication is located in [ml-agents-envs~](./ml-agents-envs~).

 ### Shared memory layout
 #### Header